servactory/servactory.com/docs/guide/extensions.md

 # Extensions <Badge type="tip" text="Since 2.0.0" />

-You can expand the basic functionality by adding your own extensions.
+Expand basic functionality by adding custom extensions.

-It is recommended to create extensions in the `app/services/application_service/extensions` directory.
+Create extensions in the `app/services/application_service/extensions` directory.
-Also, as a recommendation, create extensions in their own directory.
+Place each extension in its own subdirectory.

 ## Example of implementation

 ### Connecting

-You can add extensions using the `with_extensions` method.
+Add extensions via the `with_extensions` method.

 ::: code-group